 To tackle the problems, China has made significant investments at the national, provincial, and local levels in public transportation, which has brought improved service to many of China’s.
 One of the best examples being the investments in metro systems, with 25 subways currently operational, 15 under construction and 25 in the planning stages or proposed.
-Another is the investments in rapid bus transit systems, and through the most recent five year plan, further pledges to increase accessibility to all corners of urban centres and provides citywide benefits have been made.
+Another is the investments in rapid bus transit systems, and through the most recent five-year plan, further pledges to increase accessibility to all corners of urban centers and provides citywide benefits have been made.

-One of the more interesting developments in this space has not come from the government, but has come from the private sector through bike sharing companies.
-Companies that have taken on hundreds of millions of dollars in investment, and have put out millions of brightly colored bicycles throughout many of China’s first and second tier cities.
+One of the more interesting developments in this space has not come from the government but has come from the private sector through bike sharing companies.
+Companies that have taken on hundreds of millions of dollars in investment, and have put out millions of brightly colored bicycles throughout many of China’s first and second-tier cities.